jonorthwash/ud-annotatrix/README.md

 UD Annotatrix is a client-side, browser only, tool for editting dependency trees in [CoNLL-U](http://universaldependencies.org/format.html) and [VISL](http://beta.visl.sdu.dk/cg3/single/#streamformats) formsts.
 The point of this is to make manual editing of dependency corpora quicker.
 The aim of this project is to create an easy-to-use, quick and interactive interface tool for Universal Dependencies annotation, which would work both online and offline and allow the user to edit the annotation in both graphical and text modes.

-Note that something similar exists in [brat](http://brat.nlplab.org), but that we're aiming for a simpler, cleaner, faster interface with optional server-side component.
+Note that something similar exists in [brat](http://brat.nlplab.org), but that we're aiming for a simpler, cleaner, faster interface optimised for Universal Dependencies with an optional server-side component.

 ### Functionality

-At the moment, the interface allows to:
+At the moment, the interface supports:
-* draw depencencies between tokens
+* draw dependencies between tokens
 * edit dependency relations
 * delete dependencies
 * edit POS labels